What is a Cheat Day? – Overview

 Depending on how much you eat on your “cheat day,” your weekly calorie deficit might be substantially reduced, slowing fat-loss efforts.

-Lead to A Binge Eating Mentality
+Leads to a Binge Eating Mentality

 It can cause a binge eating mentality whereby you’re not eating to get satisfied but rather overindulging just because you can.